 Time has not been kind to the preservation of these techniques.
-The British version of the swings simply became lost when Marquis of Queensbury rules emerged and also when large boxing gloves contributed to being able to generate far more impact power in smaller hook strikes while reducing the chance of injuring the knuckles.
+The British version of the swings simply became lost when Marquis of Queensbury rules emerged and when large boxing gloves contributed to generating far more impact power in smaller hook strikes while reducing the chance of injuring the knuckles.
 The original techniques at the core of Choy Lay Fut and many other Chinese systems are often misinterpreted since they suffer from the flaws inherent in traditional martial arts training.
-Throughout the 1970s and into the 1990s, the commercial Choy Lay Fut schools really were not focused on retaining the cultural history of the weapons arts as much as the focus was on point fighting, forms competition, and the other common trapping of commercialized theatrics masquerading as a martial art.
+Throughout the 1970s and into the 1990s, the commercial Choy Lay Fut schools were not focused on retaining the weapons arts' cultural history as much as the focus was on point fighting, forms competition, and the other trapping of commercialized theatrics masquerading as a martial art.

 The End for Now

-Asian fighting systems have been well preserved and knowledge about the use of the classical swords can be more easily researched than what exists in other cultures.
-Trying to learn about the sword arts of barbarian is very difficult since very, very few of their swords still exist.
-A limited number of dedicated academics and hobbyists do put a lot of effort into learning the older, classical systems of Europe giving us a modicum of knowledge to examine.
+Asian fighting systems have been well preserved, and knowledge about the use of classical swords can be more easily researched than what exists in other cultures.
+Trying to learn about the sword arts of the barbarians of Rome's fall is very difficult since very few of their swords still exist.
+A limited number of dedicated academics and hobbyists do put a lot of effort into learning the classical systems of Europe, giving us a modicum of knowledge to examine.